Skip to main content

 };

-Application-level middleware is a middleware function that will be executed on all requests, both admin and front store even though 404 page.
+Application-level middleware functions are executed on all requests, including both admin and front store pages, even on 404 pages.

-For example, a logging middleware that takes care of writing some log information is an application-level middleware.
+For example, a logging middleware that records information about all requests is an application-level middleware.

-In a module, you can create a middleware function by creating a file in the api/global or pages/global folder.
-For example, if you create a file named logMiddleware.js in the api/global folder, this middleware will be executed on all API requests.
+In a module, you can create an application-level middleware function by creating a file in the api/global or pages/global folder.
+For example, if you create a file named logMiddleware.ts in the api/global folder, this middleware will be executed on all API requests.

-Admin level middleware is a middleware function that will be executed on all requests to the admin panel.
+Admin-level middleware functions are executed on all requests to the admin panel.

-For example, an admin user authentication middleware that takes care of admin authentication is an admin level middleware.
+For example, an authentication middleware that verifies admin credentials is an admin-level middleware.

-In a module, you can create a middleware function by creating a file in the api/admin/all or pages/admin/all folder.
-For example, if you create a file named authMiddleware.js in the pages/admin/all folder, this middleware will be executed on all pages in the admin panel.
+In a module, you can create an admin-level middleware function by creating a file in the api/admin/all or pages/admin/all folder.
+For example, if you create a file named authMiddleware.ts in the pages/admin/all folder, this middleware will be executed on all pages in the admin panel.

-Similiar to the admin-level middleware, frontStore-level middleware is a middleware function that will be executed on all requests to the front store.
+Similar to admin-level middleware, frontStore-level middleware functions are executed on all requests to the front store.

-For example, a customer authentication middleware that takes care of customer authentication is a frontStore-level middleware.
+For example, a customer authentication middleware that verifies customer credentials is a frontStore-level middleware.

-To add a frontStore-level middleware, you can create a file in the api/frontStore/all or pages/frontStore/all folder.
-For example, if you create a file named authMiddleware.js in the pages/frontStore/all folder, this middleware will be executed on all pages in the front store.
+To add a frontStore-level middleware, create a file in the api/frontStore/all or pages/frontStore/all folder.
+For example, if you create a file named authMiddleware.ts in the pages/frontStore/all folder, this middleware will be executed on all pages in the front store.

-For example, a load product middleware will only be executed when a user visits the product view route.
+For example, a middleware that loads product data will only be executed when a user visits the product view route.

 1. request object: The HTTP request object.